-Listed Hong Kong property group CC Land is backing Proprium Capital Partners Australia to fund the purchase of a Melbourne CBD office building.
+Hong Kong property group CC Land is backing Proprium Capital Partners Australia to acquire a Melbourne CBD office.

 PCPA – which formed in 2017 when Goldman Sachs backed Anton Capital merged with Proprium Capital Partners, is paying $112 million for 85 Spring Street, after attempts by the vendor to rebuild the site as a luxury apartment project and hotel recently fell through.

-The 16-storey former Esanda building, built in 1998 behind a Parliament train station entrance, is now expected to be retained as an office.
+The 16-storey ex-Esanda building, built in 1998 behind a Parliament train station entrance, is now expected to be retained as a workplace.

-Anton Capital was formed in 2011 by Anthony Kingsley and Tony Martin.
+Anton was formed by Anthony Kingsley and Tony Martin in 2011.

-CC Land made headlines when it 2017 it paid £1.135 billion for London’s tallest skyscraper, a building nicknamed The Cheesegrater (pictured, below).
+The listed group made headlines when it 2017 it paid £1.135 billion for London’s tallest skyscraper, dubbed The Cheesegrater (pictured, below).

-PCPA and CC Land recently sold a Sydney office at 72 Christie Street, St Leonards, to Singapore’s UOL Group, for $154.5 million, after teaming to buy it, re-position it in the market and fill it with tenants.
+It and PCPA recently sold a Sydney office at 72 Christie St to Singapore’s UOL Group for $154.5 million, after re-position and finding tenants for it.

-It could be the case the investors adopt a similar strategy with 85 Spring Street: the Melbourne CBD office vacancy rate is a low 3.2 per cent, according to Property Council of Australia’s January 2019 Office Market Report.
+The investors could adopt a similar strategy at 85 Spring St: the Melbourne CBD office vacancy rate is a low 3.2 per cent, according to Property Council of Australia.

-Jeff Xu’s Golden Age Group and US-based investment firm Starwood Capital Group had intended to develop a $600 million complex on the L-shaped Melbourne block, comprising a 39-storey residential building with 138 high-end apartments and a 26-storey hotel fronting Little Collins Street.
+Jeff Xu’s Golden Age Group and US-based Starwood Capital Group intended a $600m complex at the L-shaped Spring St block; it would have contained a 39-storey tower with 138 units and a 26-floor hotel fronting Little Collins St.

-Construction of the complex was expected to start last year, and be complete in 2020.
+Construction was expected to start last year and be complete in 2020.